-Once a year, ProSiebenSat.1 and other partners honor outstanding graduation films by film school students with the FIRST STEPS Award for young talent.
-ProSiebenSat.1 Group uses its particular significance as a film production and distribution company to promote young, creative filmmakers and to ease their entry into the media and film industry.
-The award, with prize money totaling EUR 115,000, was presented for the 19th time on September 24, 2018, at Stage Theater des Westens, Berlin.
-Four juries awarded prizes in nine categories, including for direction of films of various lengths and styles and a cinematography prize.
-This year, the most prestigious and valuable individual prize in the “full-length feature film” category was won by Lukas Feigefeld, founder of the film production company Retina Fabrik, for his feature film “Hagazussa“.
-Since 2012, the NO FEAR Award has also been presented to young producers who have shown particular courage in the execution of difficult subject matter.
+Once a year, ProSiebenSat.1 and other partners award the FIRST STEPS prize for up-and-coming young filmmakers to outstanding graduation films.
+ProSiebenSat.1 Group uses its particular significance as a film production and distribution company to promote young, creative filmmakers and facilitate their entry into the media and film industry.
+FIRST STEPS was founded as a private initiative of the film industry by the producers Bernd Eichinger and Nico Hofmann and is considered the most prestigious award of its kind in Germany, Austria and Switzerland.
+The award, with prize money totaling EUR 115,000, was presented for the 21st time on September 14, 2020, at Holzmarkt, Berlin.
+Four juries award prizes in a total of nine categories to directors, producers, cinematographers and screenwriters of short, medium-length and full-length feature films, documentaries and commercials, as well as to up-and-coming actors.
+Since 2012, the NO FEAR Award has also been presented to young producers who have shown exceptional courage in the execution of difficult subject matter.

 promotion of young talent in film

-In addition to the FIRST STEPS Awards, ProSiebenSat.1 also promotes young talents from German film and media schools with other initiatives besides the FIRST STEPS Awards.
-The Group has awarded the Mainstream Prize, which honors innovative ideas for TV films and series, together with University of Television and Film Munich annually since 2011.
-ProSiebenSat.1 employees follow students as they develop subjects that are then pitched to a judging panel.
-In 2018, the three best drafts again received prizes totaling EUR 6,000.
-In addition, ProSiebenSat.1 cooperates with Film Academy Baden-Württemberg and gives out the Prime Time Prize every year, whereby students can subject their concept ideas for a themed film for SAT.1.
-The prize money totaling EUR 9,000 for the most unusual film concepts enables the three winners to develop their projects further.
-Besides financial resources and expertise, our stations also offer coveted prime-time broadcasting slots for particularly creative film ideas.
-In addition, students from Ludwigsburg obtain insights into our stations’ activities every year by shadowing ProSiebenSat.1 employees for a day, attending an editorial meeting and receiving targeted feedback on their graduation films.
-ProSiebenSat.1 thus makes an important contribution to the promotion of young talents.
+In addition to the FIRST STEPS Awards, ProSiebenSat.1 also promotes young talents from German film and media academies.
+Since 2011, the Group has been presenting the Mainstream Award in cooperation with the Munich Academy of Television and Film, which honors innovative ideas for TV films and series.
+The three best submissions receive prizes with a total value of EUR 6,000.
+In addition, ProSiebenSat.1 cooperates with Baden-Württemberg Film Academy and gives out the so-called "Prime Time Prize" every year for concept ideas for a themed film for SAT.1.
+With prize money totalling EUR 9,000, the three winners are given the opportunity to further develop their projects.
+Besides financial resources and expertise, our stations also offer coveted prime time broadcasting slots for particularly creative film ideas.
+Each year, students also gain exclusive insights into the activities of our stations by spending a day accompanying ProSiebenSat.1 employees, participating in editorial meetings and receiving targeted feedback on their diploma films.
+In this way, ProSiebenSat.1 makes an important contribution to the promotion of young talents.

 we support children

-Making children fit for their future and giving them opportunities is one of our society’s biggest challenges.
-Sport is thereby an essential part of this as an element of everyday life that promotes integration and identity.
-Therefore, numerous prominent athletes joined the iniiative “Wir stärken Kinder” (We support children) initiative in 2017, which was set up by SportdeutschlandTV, ProSiebenSat.1’s digital sports channel, in cooperation with the charity SOS-Kinderdorf e.V., three years ago.
-Top-tier athletes from various disciplines invite kids from the SOS Children’s Villages to sporting events or run sports activities as a way of boosting community spirit.
-The ProSiebenSat.1 subsidiary 7Sports thus uses the reach of its digital platform SportdeutschlandTV in order to recruit athletes to get involved in “Wir stärken Kinder” and to raise additional donations
+Making children fit for their future and opening up opportunities for them is one of the greatest tasks of our society.
+Sport is an essential part of this as an integrating and identity-building element of everyday life.
+Therefore in 2017, numerous prominent athletes joined the iniiative “Wir stärken Kinder” (“We support children”) in 2017, which SportdeutschlandTV, ProSiebenSat.1’s digital sports channel, has launched in cooperation with the non-profit organization SOS-Kinderdorf e.V..
+Top athletes from various disciplines invite children from the SOS Children’s Villages to sporting events or train together with them to strengthen the sense of community and convey important value.
+The ProSiebenSat.1 subsidiary Seven.One Sports is thus using the reach of its digital platform SportdeutschlandTV to insprire athletes for the campaign and collect donations

-Together with SportdeutschlandTV, Seven.One Sports and Facebook, "Wir stärken Kinder" initiated the first digital fundraising Christmas campaign.
-As part of the campaign, celebrities, athletes, companies and private persons sang their favorite Christmas songs in order to call attention for the initiative of SOS Children’s Villages e.V.
-In addition, the traditional Christmas singing of football club Borussia Dortmund was broadcasted live to generate as many donations as possible.
-Aside from 7Sports, the “Wir stärken Kinder” initiative is also supported by the German Olympic Sports Confederation and German Sports Youth.
+Together with SportdeutschlandTV, Seven.One Sports and Facebook, "Wir stärken Kinder" initiated the first digital fundraising Christmas campaign in December 2018.
+During this campaign, celebrities, athletes, companies and private individuals shared their favorite Christmas songs in order to draw attention for the initiative of SOS Children’s Villages e.V.
+In addition to 7Sports, the initiative “Wir stärken Kinder” is also supported by the German Olympic Sports Federation and German Sports Youth.